badre2911/agonlight2-projetcs/README.md

 ### send
-allows to send file to RS232 (UEXT).
+allows to send file to RS232 (UEXT) to PC host.
 Escape Key to cancel transfert.
 Default BAUD is 115200
 Put a file to /mos directory